AmanJain2903/ScoreIt.AI/README.md

 - Dark/Light mode toggle functionality.

 **16. Authentication**
-- Implemented Google OAuth Authentication. ✅
+- Implemented Google OAuth Authentication.
-- Implemented Simple Email Registration with JWT Tokens. ✅
+- Implemented Simple Email Registration with JWT Tokens.
-- Added an Email Verification System for only Allowing Users with a Legitimate Email to Login. ✅
+- Added an Email Verification System for only Allowing Users with a Legitimate Email to Login.
-- Implemented a Remember me Functionaility to keep Browser Sessions Persistent. ✅
+- Implemented a Remember me Functionaility to keep Browser Sessions Persistent.
-- Implemented Delete Account Functionility such that is Automatically Checks for User Type and acts Accordingly. ✅
+- Implemented Delete Account Functionility such that is Automatically Checks for User Type and acts Accordingly.
-- Added a Sessions Collection to MongoDB and Implemented a Logout from all devices Functionality. ✅
+- Added a Sessions Collection to MongoDB and Implemented a Logout from all devices Functionality.
-- Implemented a Forgot/Reset Password Functionality.
+- Implemented a Forgot/Reset Password Functionality from Auth Page as well as User Dashboard.
+- All the APIs use JWT Tokens.
+Email or other Sensitive Information is never passed directly to any APIs.

 **17. Deployment**
 - The frontend is deployed using Vercel.